 — Steve Van Matre, Institute for Earth Education

 The point here isn't that schools should only teach to the naturalist intelligence.
-Indeed, we should be teaching to all eight intelligences.
+Indeed, we should be teaching to all eight (or nine) intelligences.
 But picture a school (and they exist already) where the natural environment becomes the classroom and Nature becomes one of the teachers.
 Even students who don't exhibit "nature smarts" will become more attuned and connected to the world around them.
 And as many wise people have said, we can't save something we don't love, and we can't love something we don't know.
 Don't we owe it to our students to help them develop their naturalist intelligence?

 Return from Naturalist Intelligence to Transformative Nature Study